 ‘Chance dominates the game’.
 This conclusionary remark to C. Reep and B. Benjamin’s 1968 study ‘Skill and Chance in Association Football’ stood, until relatively recently, as received wisdom - the phrase deemed self-evident and its veracity left unquestioned.
 Predictions based on statistics were a folly they said; the sport was ‘too fluid, too unpredictable’.

 Although referencing football – specifically, the English variety - the sentiment was also thought applicable to sport more generally.
-Because eye-catching qualities like creativity, passion, and flair, are very difficult to quantify, the consensus was that judgement of sporting prowess was best left in the hands of those trained and well versed in the particular sport - in the majority of cases, former players.
+Because eye-catching qualities like creativity, passion, and flair, are very difficult to quantify, the consensus was that judgement of sporting prowess was best left in the hands of those trained and well versed in said sport - in the majority of cases, former players.
 Certainly, the very notion that statisticians had anything to contribute in terms of team selection, acquisition, or even strategy was considered laughable and given little countenance.

 Statistical Analysis, the Roots

-In the UK this began to change in the 1990s, when - as documented in the New Statesmen - undergrads at Lancaster University were tasked with an in-depth analysis of the goal-scoring probability in a hypothetical football match.
+In the UK this began to change in the 1990s, when - as documented in the New Statesmen - undergrads at Lancaster University were tasked with an in-depth analysis goal-scoring probability in a hypothetical football match.
 While rudimentary in its technique, the analysis attracted the attention of more senior statisticians, namely Stuart Coles, who then expanded on the students' findings, his work changing permanently the way researchers thought about the game.

 The 'Moneyball' Effect

-As GM of the (relatively) cash-strapped Oakland A’s, Beane’s innovative approach to team management was borne from a situation best summed up by the proverb: ‘necessity as the mother of invention’.
+As GM of the (relatively) cash-strapped Oakland A’s, Beane’s innovative approach to team management was borne from a situation captured well by the proverb: ‘necessity is the mother of invention’.
 With no way to meet compete with the spending power of its deep-pocketed rivals, Beane adopted an analytical, ‘sabermetric’ approach when planning the assembly of his squad, bringing into his management team a number of statisticians for the purpose.
 Through rigorous and incredibly time-consuming analysis, the team learnt that ‘stolen bases’, ‘runs batted in’, and ‘batting averages’ – for many years the yardsticks by which a player’s ability was measured - were not necessarily the best gauges of overall effectiveness.
 Rather, it was not-so-glamorous ‘on-base percentage’ and ‘slugging percentage’ that were more accurate indicators of players’ potential offensive success.